Knowledge base

 Has this FAQ been helpful?

-This guide is for you if you wish to change your current email provider and host your emails with Infomaniak.
+This guide is for you if you want to change your current email provider and host your emails with Infomaniak.

 Preamble